NicknineTheEagle/SafeDiscShim/README.md

 expected response itself and allowing the game to boot.

 ## Installation Instructions
-Simply download the [latest release](https://github.com/RibShark/SafeDiscShim/releases/latest) and run the installer.
+Download the [latest release](https://github.com/NicknineTheEagle/SafeDiscShim/releases/latest) and follow the instructions for SafeDisc version your game uses.
-Once installed, SafeDiscShim should automatically insert itself into most SafeDisc protected games.

-For a few games utilizing SafeDisc v1, SafeDiscShim may not work properly without first deleting the "drvmgt.dll" file that is located in the same folder as the game executable.
-If you find a game where this is the case, please write an [issue report](https://github.com/RibShark/SafeDiscShim/issues) detailing the name and specific release of the game so a specific compatibility profile can be created to bypass the problem.
+### SafeDisc 1
+Rename drvmgt.asi from the release to drvmgt.dll and copy it next to the game executable.

+### SafeDisc 2+
+Simply copy both files from the release next to next to the game executable.
+You might need to rename dinput8.dll to one of the other system dll names supported by Ultimate ASI Loader, it depends on which libraries the game uses (see https://github.com/ThirteenAG/Ultimate-ASI-Loader).

 ## Logging
 To aid with debugging, beta versions of SafeDiscShim will automatically create log files in the same folder as the